 Every time you see this Green Travel symbol on our website, you know that the associated products and offers are a part of an official environmental labelling scheme.
 The Green Travel symbol is a common navigation to all qualified environmental schemes used by tourism enterprises in Norway.
 The symbol helps you find eco-certified alternatives.

-These certifications fall under Green Travel: Ecotourism Norway, The ecolabel Nordic Swan, Eco-Lighthouse, The Green Key, ISO 14001 and Blue Flag.
-Individually and collectively they guarantee that the labelled experiences follow strict rules and guidelines for the production and management of waste, energy, transport, use of chemicals and demands for subcontractors.
+The certifications below fall under Green Travel.
+These certifications indicate that providers follow strict rules relating to the production and management of waste, energy, transport, use of chemicals, and rules for subcontractors.
 These measures go beyond what the Norwegian law requires.

 The following certifications fall under Green Travel